 Even my last printer, which was pretty old, sucked it back in and flipped it for you.

-This printer is more environmentally friendly than other printers.
+This printer is more environmentally friendly than other printers as far as the ink goes.
 The eco tank saves on printer cartridges, and less plastic is involved with refill bottles.
 Unfortunately, I don’t feel like Epson really made an effort in the environmental aspects of this printer.
 There’s a lot of packaging waste and a lot of missed opportunities when it comes to paper waste.

-Until then my current verdict is: This is probably the most environmentally friendly ‘new’ printer you can get on the market, but you’ll probably save more plastic buying a second hand printer not wrapped in a thick layer of plastic wrap, tape, and foam packaging.
+Until then my current verdict is: This is probably the most environmentally friendly ‘new’ printer you can get on the market, but you’ll probably save more plastic buying a second hand printer not wrapped in a thick layer of plastic wrap, tape, and foam packaging and simply getting the ink cartridges refilled.

 If you do decide to buy this printer new, please consider using our affiliate link.
 It helps us keep our domain going without advertisements etc.